-- An organizational chart setting forth the actual lines of responsibility of personnel involved in financial transactions; - Written definition and delineation of duties among key personnel involved in financial transactions; - A Chart of Accounts and adherence to GAAP; and - Written Standard Operating Procedures (SOP's) that provide step-by-step instructions to implement the policies of this document, including: - Specific approval authority for financial transactions and guidelines for controlling expenditures and revenues. - A set of written procedures for recording transactions. - Adequate separation of duties so that no one individual has authority over a financial transaction from beginning to end.
-In other words, one person does not have responsibility for more than one of the following functions: - Authorization to execute a transaction - Recording of the transaction - Custody of the assets involved in the transaction - Hiring policies ensuring that staff qualifications are commensurate with job responsibilities.11
+- An organizational chart setting forth the actual lines of responsibility of personnel involved in financial transactions; - Written definition and delineation of duties among key personnel involved in financial transactions; - A Chart of Accounts and adherence to GAAP; and - Written Standard Operating Procedures (SOP's) that provide step-by-step instructions to implement the policies of this document, including: - Specific approval authority for financial transactions and guidelines for controlling expenditures and revenues. - o A set of written procedures for recording transactions. - Adequate separation of duties so that no one individual has authority over a financial transaction from beginning to end.
+In other words, one person does not have responsibility for more than one of the following functions: - Authorization to execute a transaction - Recording of the transaction - Custody of the assets involved in the transaction - Hiring policies ensuring that staff qualifications are commensurate with job responsibilities. - Control over assets and confidential documents so that these types of documents are limited to authorized personnel only. - Periodic comparisons (e.g., monthly, quarterly, annually) of financial records to actual assets and liabilities (i.e., reconciliation); and in cases where discrepancies are found, corrective action must be taken to resolve such differences.

-11 The CDBG-DR Finance Division utilizes the procedures established by the PRDOH Human Resources in the recruitment and hiring of personnel.
+&lt;sup>11 The CDBG-DR Finance Division utilizes the procedures established by the PRDOH Human Resources in the recruitment and hiring of personnel.